oskratch/wordpress-plugin-jsonifywp/README.md

     ```
     [jsonifywp_detail]
     ```
+2. In the JsonifyWP admin, make sure to set the **Detail page URL** field for each API endpoint to match the slug of this detail page (e.g., `detail` or `employees`).
+This tells the plugin where to link for detail views.
-2. JsonifyWP will automatically use the `jsonifywp_id` and `item` parameters from the URL, e.g.:
+3. JsonifyWP will automatically use the `jsonifywp_id` and `item` parameters from the URL, for example:
     ```
     /employees/?jsonifywp_id=1&item=2
     ```